leafo/lapis/docs/reference.md

 the remaining arguments passed to `url_for`.
 The result of `url_params` is used to call `url_for` again.

-The values of params are inserted literally into the url if they are strings.
+The values of params are inserted literally into the URL if they are strings.
-If the value is a table then the `url_key` method is called and the result is used as the url value.
+If the value is a table then the `url_key` method is called and the result is used as the URL value.

 For example, consider a `Users` model and generating a URL for it: